-Depending on the vehicle, in the event of a puncture, use the kit located in the boot or underneath the luggage compartment carpet.
+In the event of a puncture, use the kit located in the boot.

 - disconnect any accessories previously connected to the vehicle’s accessories sockets;

-Note: while the container is emptying (approximately 30 seconds), the pressure gauge 5 will briefly indicate a pressure of up to 6 bar.
-The pressure will then drop.
+Note: while the bottle is emptying (approximately 30 seconds), the pressure gauge 2 will indicate briefly a pressure of 6 bar, then the pressure drops.

-- adjust the pressure: to increase it, continue inflation with the kit; to reduce it, press button 6.
+- Adjust the pressure: to increase it, continue inflation with the kit; to reduce it, press button 1.

 If a minimum pressure of 1.8 bar is not reached after 15 minutes, repair is not possible; do not drive the vehicle but contact an approved dealer.